f-o-a-m/recurse-presentation/01_eth.md

 ---

-## solidity
+## Solidity
-- javascript like syntax
+- Javascript like syntax
-- special blockchain, crypto and signature-recovery primitives
+- Special blockchain, crypto and signature-recovery primitives
-- types for EVM primitives such as `uint48`
+- Types for EVM primitives such as `uint48`
-- interface through `ABI`
+- Interface through `ABI`

 ---